redislabs-training/ru204/cloudflare-workers/redisu-router/README.md

 ## Tooling

 To work with Cloudflare Workers, you'll want to install [wrangler](https://github.com/cloudflare/wrangler) which is their CLI to manage and deploy Workers.
+Install this globally using npm (instructions on Wrangler's GitHub page).

+Once installed, run `wrangler config` and it will ask you for an API token.
+You will need to set up an API token on Cloudflare with permissions as follows:

+* All accounts - Workers KV Storage:Edit, Workers Scripts:Edit, Account Settings:Read
+* All zones - Workers Routes:Edit
+* All users - User Details:Read

+Once you have that token, supply it to wrangler and that will authenticate you with our Cloudflare environment.

 ## Configuration